TileDB-Inc/TileDB-Cloud-Py/tiledb/cloud/rest_api/docs/UDFActions.md

 # UDFActions

-actions a user can take on an udf
+actions a user can take on a UDF
 ## Properties
 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------